tkn-tub/ns3-gym/README.md

 ns3-gym
 ============

-OpenAI Gym is a toolkit for reinforcement learning widely used in research.
-The ns–3 network simulator is the de–facto standard for academic and industry research into networking protocols and communications technology.
-Ns3-gym is a framework which integrates OpenAI Gym into ns-3.
+[OpenAI Gym](https://gym.openai.com/) is a toolkit for reinforcement learning (RL) widely used in research.
+The network simulator [ns–3](https://www.nsnam.org/) is the de-facto standard for academic and industry studies in the areas of networking protocols and communication technologies. ns3-gym is a framework that integrates both OpenAI Gym and ns-3 in order to encourage usage of RL in networking research.

 Installation
 ============